LibrariesHacked/wuthering-hacks/README.md

 ...the columns go on to cover each month in the form of YYYY-MM.

-Comments on structure:  It would be nice to have this dataset with the month in a row rather than a column header.
+Comments:  It would be nice to have this dataset with the month in a row, rather than a column header.
 For example:

 | Field | Description | Example |
 | ----- | ----------- | ------- |